Project516/torzu/README.md

 **Consider this project in feature freeze!** This means no new features are going to be added.
 All further updates are going to be focused on maintaining compatibility with modern systems.

 I think this project has done a really good job with keeping regressions from Yuzu to the minimum.
 If a game runs on Yuzu, and on the current version of Torzu, it's extremely likely that it works just as well on all future versions of Torzu.

+Regardless, I am very happy with how things are right now.
+If you're looking for a Yuzu fork that definitely runs the games the original Yuzu emulator did well without any regressions, Torzu is probably your best bet for now.

 ## Development